Our Professional Staff

 Dr. Hertzano received her medical and Ph.D. degrees from Tel Aviv University, where she studied the molecular basis of hearing impairment and was the recipient of a Foulkes Foundation Fellowship physician-scientist award.
 She completed her internship and residency in the Department of Otorhinolaryngology-Head & Neck Surgery at the University of Maryland School of Medicine.
 During residency training she established a collaborative research group that focuses on the molecular basis of hearing loss, and she obtained funding for her research from the American Academy of Otolaryngology-Head and Neck Surgery CORE grants and the Deafness Research Foundation.
 In 2011 she received the prestigious Triologic Society Career Development Grant.

-Dr. Bressette is a Maryland state-licensed clinical audiologist who has worked with hearing impaired individuals for over twenty years.
-She received her Doctor of Audiology (Au.D.) from the University of Florida and her Master's degree in Audiology from the University of Maryland ”“ College Park.
+Dr. Bressette has over 20 years experience in working with hearing impaired patients.
+She earned her Doctorate of Audiology degree from the University of Florida and her Master’s degree in Audiology from the University of Maryland.
 She is a fellow of the American Academy of Audiology and is certified by the American Speech-Language-Hearing Association.
-Dr. Bressette has a broad range of clinical experience working with the hearing impaired and balance disorder patients with a special interest in cochlear implants.
+Her clinical specialties include working with the hearing impaired and balance disorder patients with a special interest in cochlear implants.

-Dr. Nguyen received her Doctor of Audiology (Au.D.) degree from the University of Maryland-College Park.
-She completed her clinical residency in the University of Maryland Department of Otorhinolaryngology-HNS and joined the staff in 2009.
-Her clinical experience includes diagnostic audiometric testing, amplification for pediatric and adult populations, cochlear implants, vestibular assessment, and tinnitus/hyperacusis evaluation and management.
-Her doctoral research focused on hearing aid use and features for individuals with severe-to-profound hearing loss.
-She is a member of the American Speech-Language-Hearing Association, the American Academy of Audiology, and the Maryland Academy of Audiology.
+Dr. Do received her Doctorate of Audiology degree from the University of Maryland-College Park.
+She completed her clinical residency in the University of Maryland Department of Otorhinolaryngology-HNS and joined the staff in 2013.
+She provides services for adult patients with hearing and balance disorders, with a special interest in tinnitus and hyperacusis.
+Her doctoral research focused on vestibulo-ocular reflex suppression in adults using visual and non-visual stimuli.
+She is a member of the American Speech-Language-Hearing Association.

 If you would like to make an appointment or talk to an Audiologist, please call the Hearing and Balance Center at 410-328-5947.